 If the underage driver had a BAC of .05 or higher, the administrative driver's license suspension will remain until the underage driver completes a substance abuse course (at their own expense).

 Helping You Challenge the Suspension of Your Driving Privileges

 If you were arrested for underage DUI, the DHSMV's administrative sanctions could have profound impacts on your driving privileges, affecting your ability to go about life as you once did.
 If your license is administratively suspended, you have the right to request a formal review hearing to challenge the suspension at the DHSMV.
 However, you only have ten days from the date of the arrest to request an administrative hearing.
 Because of the quick turnaround, it is important that you immediately contact an attorney to discuss your options.
-Our West Palm Beach underage DUI attorney will zealously advocate on your behalf at your hearing and present an effective defense against the suspension of your driver's license.
+Our West Palm Beach underage DUI attorney is prepared to zealously advocate on your behalf at your hearing and can help you present an effective defense against the suspension of your driver's license.
 We'll be by your side every step of the way.